GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 extension and Chrome Web store documentation:

 - Reading time adds the expected reading time to each documentation articles.
-- Focus more changes the style of the page to help you concentrate on the documentation content.
+- Focus mode changes the style of the page to help you concentrate on the documentation content.
 - Tabs manager allows you to organize your extension documentation tabs.